zorexsalvo/jekyll-blog-site/_posts/2017-04-20-aws-summit-manila-2017.md

 cover_image: https://daveden.files.wordpress.com/2013/02/linux_cat.jpg
 tags: aws, summit, manila
 ---
 It all started with an unexpected email saying that I was invited to attend the AWS Summit Manila 2017.
+I grab that opportunity and I registered immediately.

 ### Registration
 ![Registration 1](/images/aws/registration2.jpg)